 Past Project: Design and test new lubricants in ultra high vacuum (UHV) environments

-Project Description: Lubrication between moving parts is very important in reducing friction and wear, improving performance and lifetime and enhancing heat dissipation.
-The use of lubricants in ultra high vacuum (UHV) environments has been a great challenge.
-This is because, the low pressure in vacuum systems and high baking temperature alter the property of lubricants.
-The successful team will work closely with PPPL scientists, engineers, and vacuum technicians on the design and testing of new lubricants.
-Development of the lubricants will occur at the home institution of the team and testing of their performance under vacuum will occur at PPPL.
+Project Description: Lubrication between moving parts is very important for reducing friction and wear, improving performance and lifetime and enhancing heat dissipation.
+The use of lubricants in ultra high vacuum (UHV) environments has been a great challenge due to the low pressure and high temperature (during system bakeout) altering the properties of lubricants.
+We will work with PPPL scientists, engineers, and vacuum technicians on the design and testing of new lubricants.
+Development of the lubricants will occur at the home institution and testing of their performance under vacuum will occur at PPPL.

 In 2010 - 2011, PPPL partnered with Professor Mohsen Mosleh and his students from Howard University.
 The results were presented at the American Physical Society’s Division of Plasma Physics meeting.